Where are we located?

 Is there a curfew?

-What is your attitude towards University studies?
+What is the Yeshiva’s attitude towards University studies?

 Our students are encouraged to study in university and continue serious learning in a Yeshiva program.
-They are certainly not discouraged from attending university which is seen as a positive part of an individual’s development.
+They are certainly not discouraged from attending university which is seen as a positive aspect of an individual’s development.

 What is the yeshiva’s attitude towards Israel and Medinat Yisrael?